 The antioxidant properties of the oil, thanks to the curcumene and zingiberene, fight the free radicals and reduce the appearance of fine lines and wrinkles.
 The oil also has antibacterial properties that clear the skin and prevent acne breakouts.
 The Journal of Agricultural and Food Chemistry published a report in the year 1999 that highlights the antibacterial properties of the oil.
-Turmeric essential oil benefits for skin lightening are many (8)
+(8)

 Study has shown that turmeric has antibacterial properties.
 Hence, the oil can be applied on the skin and face to remove bacteria and stop acne and other infections.

 Turmeric oil is a potent antioxidant which prevents neurodegenerative conditions including dementia.
 It does so by inhibiting the formation of plaque deposits in the neural pathways.
 It thus boosts the functioning of the brain including cognition and memory.